knative/serving/sample/elafros-routing/README.md

 # Routing accross Elafros Services

 An example that shows how to configure Ingress and RouteRule to direct traffic based on URI.
-You can configure other routing rules (e.g. routing based on header, etc.) based on this example.
+You can set up other routing rules (e.g. routing based on header, etc.) based on this example.

-We set up two simple web servers: "search" server and "login" server, which simplely read in an env variable 'TARGET' and prints "Search service TARGET env: ${TARGET}" or "Login service TARGET env: ${TARGET}" respectively.
+In this sample, we set up two simple web servers: "search" server and "login" server, which simplely read in an env variable 'TARGET' and prints "Search service TARGET env: ${TARGET}" and "Login service TARGET env: ${TARGET}" respectively.

-Then we set up an Ingress with placeholder service and a RouteRule which direct traffic to these two servers based on URL.
+Then we set up an Ingress with placeholder service and a RouteRule which direct traffic to these two servers based on URI.

 ## Prerequisites